OpenNuvoton/M5531BSP/README.md

 - Hard\_Fault\_Sample<br>
 	Show hard fault information when hard fault happened.<p>
-	The hard fault handler show some information included program counter, which is the address where the processor is executing when the hard fault occur.
+	The hard fault handler shows some information including program counter, which is the address where the processor is executed when the hard fault occurs.
 The listing file (or map file) can show what function and instruction that is.<p>
 	It also shows the Link Register (LR), which contains the return address of the last function call.
 It can show the status where CPU comes from to get to this point.

 - ISP<br>
 	Sample code for In-System-Programming.

-- NuMaker<br>
+- NuMaker-M5531<br>
-	Sample code for NuMaker board.
+	Sample code for NuMaker-M5531 board.

 - PowerDelivery<br>
 	Sample code for power delivery on UTCPD board.